ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 Before we discuss any program structure, we need to describe the algorithm to be used to solve the puzzles.
 This algorithm is an exhaustive search using backtracking.
 It will proceed through the cells of the puzzle row by row, attempting to fill each empty cell with a valid value.
 If this is impossible, the algorithm will *backtrack* by undoing the most recent guess and continuing from there, as if the undone guess were an invalid value.

 In order to facilitate backtracking, the algorithm will use a stack to store the locations it has filled with values.
 This stack will *not* include locations containing fixed values provided in the given puzzle; hence, it will initially be empty.
-Because stack accesses are LIFO, it will always be able to undo the most recent guess.
+Because stack accesses are LIFO, the algorithm will always be able to undo the most recent guess.

 Besides the stack, the algorithm uses the following values to keep track of where it is currently working:

 - The current row, initially 0.
 - The current column, initially 0.
-- The current guess, initially the smallest value that can be placed in a puzzle cell (this is always be '1').
+- The current guess, initially the smallest value that can be placed in a puzzle cell (this will always be '1').

 The algorithm then iterates as long as the current row is less than the number of rows in the puzzle.
 On each iteration:

-- If the current column is greater than or equal to the number of columns in the puzzle, increment the current row and set the current column to 0.
+- If the current column is greater than or equal to the number of columns in the puzzle, go to the beginning of the next row by incrementing the current row and setting the current column to 0.
-- Otherwise, if the puzzle has a nonempty cell at the current row and column, increment the current column.
+- Otherwise, if the puzzle has a nonempty cell at the current row and column, go to the next column by incrementing the current column.
 - Otherwise, if the current guess is larger than the maximum value that can be placed in a puzzle cell, then backtrack:
   - If the stack is empty, backtracking is impossible; hence, return, indicating that the puzzle has no solution.
   - Otherwise: